 NWS Earle is an active Naval facility located in Monmouth County, New Jersey, approximately 47 miles south of New York City.
 The station consists of two areas, the 10,248-acre Main Base (Mainside Area), located inland, and the 706-acre Waterfront Area.
 An estimated 1,200 people either work or live at NWS Earle.

-The Mainside area is located approximately 10 miles inland from the Atlantic Ocean in Colts Neck, Howell and Wall Townships, and Tinton Falls Borough.
-The Mainside area consists of a large, undeveloped portion associated with ordnance operations, production, and storage; this portion of the Base is encumbered by explosive safety quantity distance (ESQD) arcs that restrict use and development.
-Other land use in the Mainside area consists of residences, offices, workshops, and warehouses, recreational space, open space, and undeveloped land.
+The Mainside Area is located approximately 10 miles inland from the Atlantic Ocean in Colts Neck, Howell and Wall Townships, and Tinton Falls Borough.
+The Mainside Area consists of a large, undeveloped portion associated with ordnance operations, production, and storage; this portion of the Base is encumbered by explosive safety quantity distance (ESQD) arcs that restrict use and development.
+Other land use in the Mainside Area consists of residences, offices, workshops, and warehouses, recreational space, open space, and undeveloped land.

-All facilities located in the Mainside Administration area are connected to a public water supply (New Jersey American Water Company).
+All facilities located in the Mainside Area Administration area are connected to a public water supply (New Jersey American Water Company).
 Water for the public supply network comes from surface water intakes, reservoirs, and deep wells.
 No public water supply wells or surface water intakes are located on the NWS Earle facility.
-A combination of private wells and public water from the New Jersey American Water Company serves businesses and residences in areas surrounding the Mainside facilities.
+A combination of private wells and public water from the New Jersey American Water Company serves businesses and residences in areas surrounding the Mainside Area facilities.